0

 - comma

-Choose from the options availlable:
+Thousands separator Choose from the available options:

 * system default: choosing this option accepts the defaults for round/truncate as specified in the SystemConfig package.
-Using this option allows the Designer to maintain and/or update consistent choices across the application
+Using this option allows the Designer to maintain and/or update consistent choices across the application.

-* . (dot): will show numbers as 123.456 for example
+* . (dot): will show numbers as 123.456, for example.

-* , (comma): will show numbers as 123,456 for example
+* , (comma): will show numbers as 123,456, for example.

 - system default